 REPLACE works exactly as FIND to find the old string, and then replaces it by the new string.
-Tokenised or ASCII search can be selected, just as for FIND.
-In the former case both strings are tokenised.
+Both strings are tokenised (see FIND).
 The new string can be shorter, the same length, or longer than the old string.
 BASIC variables remain defined, even if the strings are of different lengths.

 Care must be taken when replacing single character strings (see note under FIND).

-The old string may contain wildcards if the strings are not being tokenised (see FIND).
+The old string may contain wildcards (see FIND).